 These visits are client-driven.
 Instead of the CAPABLE staff deciding what the client needs to do, they use motivational interviewing to help participants set their own goals.
 For example, if the participant wants to bathe safely, the RN might partner with the client to identify issues that affect balance, like overmedication; the OT could teach strengthening exercises and ways to enter/exit the tub safely; and home repair technicians could install safety features like handrails and nonslip treads.

 National Model Results

 The national CAPABLE model reports a return on investment of over 6 to 1, with over $20,000 in medical costs saved for every $3,000 invested in the program.
 Participants nationwide have shown reduced symptoms of depression and improved functionality.
-There have been 15 publications about CAPABLE, but there have not been any rural-focused studies published.
+There are publications about CAPABLE, but there have not been any rural-focused studies published.

 Bath, Maine, Results

-The Bath, ME, site has had eight CAPABLE participants since program launch in April 2018.
+The Bath, ME, site has had 15 CAPABLE participants since program launch in April 2018.
 Examples of work that this site has completed: